Sweet Thing (Rufus song): Mary J. Blige version

-In 1992, American singer Mary J. Blige recorded a rendition for her debut album What's the 411?
+In 1992, American singer and songwriter Mary J. Blige recorded a rendition for her debut album, What's the 411?
 (1992).
 It became Blige's third top 40 on the US Billboard Hot 100, reaching number 28.
 In addition, it marked Blige's first entry on the New Zealand Singles Chart.
 Blige also performed the song live on the eighteenth season of Saturday Night Live on March 13, 1993.